Kosovo B Power Station

 Kosovo B Power Station is a lignite-fired power station located in Obiliq, Kosovo.
 At 680 MW, it is the largest power station in Kosovo by nameplate capacity.
-The power station consists of 2 units with a nameplate capacity of 340 MW each, which share a 183-metre (600ft) tall chimney with a 6.8 metre (22ft) diameter at the top.
+The power station consists of two units with a nameplate capacity of 340 MW each.
+The units share a 183-metre (600 ft) chimney with a 6.8-metre (22 ft) diameter at the top.

 Energy strategy

-The Republic of Kosovo's Energy Strategy for 2022-2031 outlines a plan for investment in the nation's lignite capacities to enhance system resilience and achieve emission standards compliance.
-It includes refurbishing the Kosovo B1 and B2 power plant units to ensure a secure energy supply and lower emissions.
-This refurbishment will occur in two stages, with the aim of completing B1 by the end of 2025 and B2 by 2026.
-Following these upgrades, both units are projected to operate more efficiently and reliably, aligning with the mandatory emission standards of the Industrial Emission Directive.
+The Republic of Kosovo's Energy Strategy for 2022–2031 outlines investment in the country's lignite-fired generation capacity to support system resilience and comply with emissions standards.
+It includes refurbishing the Kosovo B1 and B2 power plant units to support energy supply security and reduce emissions.
+The strategy planned the refurbishment in two stages, with the aim of completing B1 by the end of 2025 and B2 by 2026.
+Following these upgrades, both units were projected to operate more efficiently and reliably, in line with mandatory emissions standards under the Industrial Emissions Directive.

-The planned refurbishment of two units in the Kosovo B power plant, alongside at least one unit in the Kosovo A power plant, aims to secure a minimum baseload capacity of 540 MW and a strategic reserve capacity of 360 MW by 2030.
+In April 2023, KEK signed an agreement with General Electric worth €56.2 million to modernize the steam turbines at Kosovo B. The modernization project was intended to extend the operating life of the plant's turbines, reduce coal consumption per unit of electricity produced, and increase annual output by more than 600 GWh.
+In August 2025, Kosovo's Ministry of Economy announced the completion of modernization works at unit B2, including turbine modernization, replacement of generator busbars, repair of an electrical circuit breaker, replacement of the economizer, and repair of the gas duct.
+The ministry said the work was expected to increase B2 output by 35 MW.

 History

 Kosovo B Power Station was opened in 1983.
-It was operated by EPS Surface Mining Kosovo and EPS TPP Kosovo until the end of Kosovo War.
-After UNMIK administration was established in Kosovo on 1 July 1999, Elektroprivreda Srbije (EPS) lost its access to the local coal mines and power plants, including Kosovo A and Kosovo B power plants.
+It was operated by EPS Surface Mining Kosovo and EPS TPP Kosovo until the end of the Kosovo War.
+After the UNMIK administration was established in Kosovo on July 1, 1999, Elektroprivreda Srbije (EPS) lost access to the local coal mines and power plants, including Kosovo A and Kosovo B.

-Since then, it is operated by Kosovo Energy Corporation (Korporata Energjetike e Kosovës (KEK)).
+Since then, the plant has been operated by Kosovo Energy Corporation (Korporata Energjetike e Kosovës (KEK)).

-As of 2020, together with the Kosovo A power plant, they are considered to be the two most polluting power plants in Europe, often greatly exceeding the limits for coarse and fine particles set by the World Health Organization.
+As of 2020, Kosovo B and Kosovo A were described as among the most polluting power plants in Europe, with emissions of coarse and fine particles often exceeding limits set by the World Health Organization.

 Generation units

-The units B1 and B2 of the Kosovo B power plant, integral to Kosovo's lignite-based electricity generation, were commissioned in 1983 and 1984, respectively.
-Each unit has an installed capacity of 339 MW and is currently operating at an available capacity of 260 MW.
+The B1 and B2 units of Kosovo B were commissioned in 1983 and 1984, respectively.
+Each unit has an installed capacity of 339 MW and, before the modernization programme, operated at an available capacity of about 260 MW.